ATV Injuries and Accidents

 Cost of Medical Treatment and Long-Term Care from ATV Injuries

-Treatment for ATV injuries can be costly extensive, and often involves life-changing therapies and rehabilitation.
-A CDC study examining ATV injuries in the state of Alaska concluded that six Alaskans permanently disabled in ATV accidents might require as much as $11.5 million to cover the cost of basic long-term skilled care, assuming each disabled ATV injury victim lived until they were 65 years-old.
+Treatment for ATV injuries can be costly, extensive, and often involves life-changing therapies and rehabilitation.
+A study by the U.S. Centers for Disease Control and Prevention (CDC) examining ATV injuries in Alaska concluded that six Alaskans permanently disabled in ATV accidents might require as much as $11.5 million to cover the cost of basic long-term skilled care, assuming each disabled ATV injury victim lived until they were 65 years-old.

 - Always wear an approved helmet, appropriate footwear and other protective gear when driving an ATV.

-- Do not allow ATV driver to carry passengers.
+- Do not allow ATV drivers to carry passengers.